-Our application front-end and back-end code base is accessible as online GitHub repositories, and is licensed under an extremely permissive, Open Source Initiative-approved open-source license, the Common Public Attribution License (CPAL-1.0).
+Our application software is accessible as online GitHub repositories (see links below), and is licensed under an extremely permissive, Open Source Initiative-approved open-source license, the Common Public Attribution License (CPAL-1.0).
 The license requires that attribution be given by including (1) the copyright notice: “Copyright (c) 2017 MATTER Lab at the Child Mind Institute”, (2) the URL: “https://matter.childmind.org”, (3) the Child Mind Institute’s logo, and (4) the attribution phrase: “Child Mind Institute product intended for building applications for good.”
 We include the attribution phrase to give credit to the developers while also making it clear that while we intend for people to build MindLogger applets that will be benevolent, we have no control over their intent, content, or the data they collect.
 See an example license file.

 The back-end API is built in Python using Girder’s RESTful API with the CherryPy framework.
 This software layer provides a set of RESTful endpoints that allow you to manage users, applets, activities, items (such as individual questions), and user responses.
 All user data is stored in a MongoDB database hosted in an Amazon Web Services cloud instance with password-based encryption.
 Specifically, user response data is encrypted using their own password on the client side so that only managers or reviewers can view their data using an applet password; other sensitive information (name and email) is encrypted on the server side.
 We have HIPAA compliance agreements with Amazon Web Services, Google Cloud Platform, and MongoDB Atlas, and the software permits installation on an arbitrary backend server (for example, on a university or hospital server and not on any cloud service provider’s servers).
 For improved performance, MindLogger uses a Redis instance as a temporary storage for data caching.
 MindLogger uses Firebase Cloud Messaging for sending notifications from the back-end server to the end user’s mobile device.
 All additional data is consumed from the back-end API through HTTPS requests.